w3c/wai-website/pages/about/translating/resources.md

 {::nomarkdown}
 {% include box.html type="start" class="highlighted" %}
 {:/}
-**Translation development is temporarily on hold.**
+**W3C staff temporarily has limited availability to support WAI translations.**

+We expect to resume full support in early November 2026.
+Thank you very much for your patience, if we are not able to reply to you until then.
+We greatly appreciate contributions and look forward to supporting you as soon as possible.

+To receive updates, subscribe to the WAI Translations mailing list by sending an e-mail to <public-wai-translations-request@w3.org> with subject: “subscribe”.

 For time-sensitive requests, contact <wai@w3.org>.

-To be notified when support resumes, subcribe to the WAI Translations mailing list by sending e-mail to <public-wai-translations-request@w3.org> with subject: “subscribe”.

-Thank you for your patience.
-We truly value your contributions and look forward to supporting you again soon.

 {::nomarkdown}
 {% include box.html type="end" %}